m-lm/taproot/docs.md

 ## Storage

-Taproot currently uses the built-in C++ hash tables (`unordered_map`) provided in the standard library for O(1) reads/writes of strings as well as Redis-style log storage consisting of `.aof` Append-Only Files and `.db` binary snapshots.
+Taproot currently uses the built-in C++ hash tables (`std::unordered_map`) provided in the standard library for fast reads/writes of strings as well as Redis-style log storage consisting of `.aof` Append-Only Files and `.db` binary snapshots, which in tandem comprise the persistence mechanism.

 #### Append-Only Files